Derek Nielsen Photography

 tulips along State Street in Chicago during spring

-In the Mid-1990s, 30 planters were installed in the median of Michicagn Avenue spanning between Roosevelt Road and Oak Street.
+In the Mid-1990s, 30 planters were installed in the median of Michigan Avenue spanning between Roosevelt Road and Oak Street.
 The Chicago Department of Transportation organizes the planting and care of these gorgeous city features.
-Over 100,000 blubs are planted each year.
+Over 100,000 bulbs are planted each year.
 Chicago tulips come from the Netherlands.
 Planting takes place between October and November.
 On the other hand, bulbs are removed in late spring and are given away to the public each year for free.
 Who can resist free flowers?

 Best places to see tulips outside of Chicago